Exploring Seiberg-like N-alities with Eight Supercharges: N-ality in a three-node quiver

 Let us now consider the case where both the gauge nodes $U(N_1)$ and $U(N_2)$ in $\CT$ are balanced.
 Starting from the theory $\CT$, the first step is to use mutation I to replace the $SU(N)$ gauge node with a $U(N-1)$ gauge node and an Abelian hypermultiplet, leading to the theory $\CT^\vee_1$.
 In the theory $\CT^\vee_1$, the $U(N_1)$ node has $2N_1 -1$ fundamental/bifundamental hypers plus an Abelian hypermultiplet.
 Similarly, the $U(N_2)$ node has $2N_2 -1$ fundamental/bifundamental hypers plus an Abelian hypermultiplet.
-One can first implement mutation III at the $U(N_1)$ node in the next step to yield the quiver $\CT^\vee_2$.
-This can be followed by another mutation III at the at the $U(N_2)$ node leading to the quiver $\CT^\vee_3$.
-Since the original $SU(N)$ node was exactly balanced, the central $U(N-1)$ has $N_f =2(N-1)-1$ fundamental/bifundamental hypers in addition to the Abelian hyper, and admits another mutation III, giving the quiver $\CT^\vee_4$.
-One therefore arrives at the pentality of quiver gauge theories shown in \figref{IRdual-Ex4c}.
-The construction of this pentality in terms of the sphere partition function is worked out in detail in \Appref{3node-pf-b-2}. \\
+One can either implement mutation III at the $U(N_1)$ node in the next step to obtain the quiver $\CT^\vee_2$, or mutation III at the $U(N_2)$ node instead to obtain the quiver $\CT^\vee_3$.
+In the next step, performing mutation III at the $U(N_2)$ node of $\CT^\vee_2$, or the $U(N_1)$ node of $\CT^\vee_3$ leads to the quiver $\CT^\vee_4$.

+Since the original $SU(N)$ node was exactly balanced, the central $U(N-1)$ in $\CT^\vee_4$ has $N_f =2(N-1)-1$ fundamental/bifundamental hypers in addition to the Abelian hyper, and therefore admits another mutation III, giving the quiver $\CT^\vee_5$.
+One therefore arrives at the hexality of quiver gauge theories shown in \figref{IRdual-Ex4c}.
+It is convenient to perform a field redefinition on $\CT^\vee_5$ to recast the quiver in the final form given in the bottom left corner of \figref{IRdual-Ex4c}.
+The construction of this hexality in terms of the sphere partition function is worked out in detail in \Appref{3node-pf-b-2}. \\